AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 - Self-efficacy (GSE)
 - Psychological distress (DASS-21)

 It was possible to compute points of psychological behavior for each category by using questionnaires.
 Lower values in AAQ, WBSI, and DASS and higher values in GSE indicated good results, respectively.
-The aim of the clustering is to divide the data...
+The aim of the clustering is to divide the data into distinct groups where data samples are similar within a group and dissimilar to other samples in a different group.
+The clustering was performed based on the measured data from the beginning of intervention and the ending of the intervention.